 That’s why fresh cheeses are higher in FODMAP than the aged hard cheese, a good example would be parmesan vs cheddar.

 For the same reason, Parmigiano Reggiano (the real parmesan) which takes years to age is said to have little to none lactose in it.
 See FODMAP content in Parmigiano Reggiano.

 For those with IBS and concerning about the FODMAP, you are fine to go with Monterey Jack, blue cheese, feta, brie,

 Other than that, you should stay away from cheeses like cottage cheese, ricotta, and cream cheese.
 They are slightly higher in FODMAP.

 An easy way to identify low FODMAP cheese next time when you go to a grocery store is to look for a nutrition label with no/low lactose (go for carbs if can’t find lactose) — below than 5g.

-With that in mind, do not confuse dairy-free cheese with FODMAP.
-It literally means the cheese is made of other ingredients but not dairy, those ingredients (such as nuts) could still be high in FODMAP.
+With that in mind, never confuse dairy-free cheese and low FODMAP cheese.
+It literally means the cheese is made of other ingredients but not dairy, those replaced ingredients (such as nuts) could still be high in FODMAP.

 So… look what i found this one on Amazon for you!